RyanParsley/skillful-notes/slides.md

 <!--

-I've spent a bit of time thinking about where my personal notes stop and where shared documentation starts.

 For those of you that don't work closely with me, I tend to post notes eagerly.

 Meaning, I share ideas that I'm still figuring out.

-Learning in public like this has been very effective for me.
-This isn't a presentation to convince you about that.
+Learning in public like this has been very effective for me, but this isn't a presentation to convince you about that.

-At some point, words you write go from private to public and that hand-off is worth thinking about.
+Whatever cadence you _release_ you words into the world, I'm sure that you tend to create things privately and share when you feel it's some level of "done".

+I believe there's value in making this publish workflow seamless.
+To that end, I think using the same or similar tools the whole way through is a reasonable goal.

+That's why I write my notes, documentation, presentations and well pretty much everything in markdown using vim.
+Vim may not be your flavor of fricionless.
+That's fine.
+Use whatever editor works for you.

-I believe there's value in making this seamless, but not at the sacrifice of flexibility in your personal notes.
-Keep that as frictionless as possible or you simply won't do.
+Keep writing and publishing as frictionless as possible or you simply won't do.

 -->